-Literature: Solomon, M.R.
+- Literature: Solomon, M.R.
 (2015).
-Consumer behavior: Buying, having, and being, edition, or later.
+Consumer behavior: Buying, having, and being, 11th edition, or later.
 Pearson Publishing.
 Baker, S., & Martinson, D. L. (2001).
 The TARES test: Five principles for ethical persuasion.
-Journal of Mass Media Ethics , 16(2-3), 148-175.
+Journal of Mass Media Ethics, 16(2-3), 148-175.
 Cialdini, R. B., & Rhoads, K. V. (2001).
 Human behavior and the marketplace.
 Marketing Research, 13(3), 8.
 Saad, G. (2013).
 Evolutionary consumption.
-Journal of Consumer Psychology , 23(3), 351-371 Examination • is and other material specified by the instructors ignments.
+Journal of Consumer Psychology, 23(3), 351-371 Business press and other material specified by the instructors Examination In-course assignments.
 All the assignments have to be handed in.
-Assessment • 4 X Quiz - max 5 points = 20 max in total • 4 X Assignment - max 7.5 points each = 30 max in total • 1X Learning diary = 10 max in total • 2 X Article analysis - max 10 points each = 20 max in total • Activity in class and on the forums = 10 points max in total • Movie analysis = 10 points in total
+Assessment as follows: Participation in discussion (live/online/forums) 20% ٠ Quizzes 10% • Article analyses 20% - Written pre-class assignments 30%

-Target group The course can be chosen by third year bachelor students and master's students.
+Learning diary + movie analysis20% Target group The course can be chosen by third year bachelor students and master's students.
 This is an advanced, master's level, course.
-Teacher & examiner Doctoral Candidate Jori Grym Professor Jaakko Aspara Professor Veronica Liljander Primary contact Jori Grym, j ori.grym@hanken.fi information Primarily before/after lectures Course The course homepage is located in the Moodle learning environment.
+Examiner Doctoral Candidate Jori Grym Associate Professor Johanna Gummerus Primary contact Jori Grym, jori.grym@hanken.fi information Primarily before/after lectures Course The course homepage is located in the Moodle learning environment.
 Homepage: It is compulsory to enrol in Moodle. (https://Moodle.hanken.fi) All registered students will receive the Moodle key by email based on the contact information registered in WebOodi on August 1 at the latest.
 Lectures Make your own schema under the tools menu on the Hanken web.
 See schedule at the end of this syllabus.
 You will find more information on the lecture contents in Moodle.
 All lectures can be watched online either in realtime (recommended) or afterwards.
 In addition, there are some short videos in Moodle that you need to watch before class.